How are mining projects approved?

 Proprietary mining rights

-Special case: Mining rights under the old
+Special case: Mining rights under the old laws

 Overview of old mining laws, mining laws in the GDR and modern mining laws